 A snowball to the face during a rare Texas snowfall in 1940 precipitated a partnership in love and work between Don and the former Dorothy Martin that spanned 70 years.

 “I was a senior at the University of Texas when she was a freshman.
 I was waiting tables at the girls dormitory, which is how I got my food,” Don Thomas told The Seattle Times in a 1999 interview.
 “It snowed in Texas, which is very unusual.
-And I came out of the dormitory after we'd finished serving breakfast, and there was about six inches of snow.
+And I came out of the dormitory after we'd finished serving breakfast, and there were about six inches of snow.
 This girl whacked me in the face with a snowball.
 She still claims she was throwing it at another fellow and hit me by mistake.
 One thing led to another, and we seemed to hit it off.”

 They did indeed.
 The couple married in December 1942.